What Do I Need To Know For The Act

 Develop a Study Plan

 A well-designed study plan should include a mix of content review, practice questions, and full-length practice tests.
-Allocate specific time slots for each activity and stick to your schedule as closely as possible.
+Still, allocate specific time slots for each activity and stick to your schedule as closely as possible.
 Consider using a variety of resources, such as textbooks, online courses, and practice tests, to reinforce your understanding of key concepts and improve your test-taking skills.

 Master Key Concepts